Kids

 – Stretch muscles often in a safe way to avoid stiffness or spasms

 This may feel overwhelming at first, but you will be better prepared for many weather-related situations.
-Be sure to monitor children closely, and be aware of any signs or symptoms of hypothermia or heat stroke.
+Be sure to monitor children closely and be aware of any signs or symptoms of hypothermia or heat stroke.
 By staying prepared for any weather conditions, your family can maintain a comfortable and regular routine while minimizing any weather-related complications.

-Preparing Children with Scoliosis for Cold Weather Months
+Preparing Children With Scoliosis for Cold Weather Months

 Read More